Course Accommodation, Directions and Other Specifics

 Accommodation

 We have installed ten tent platforms.
 These provide a dry base and a roof for the erection of a tent.
 The shelters have a 4 x 2.5metre footprint which includes the frame, so if your tent fits inside these dimensions you might like to camp on a shelter.
-However, if you miss out on a sheltered site, or your tent is too large to fit into the shelter, there is no need to worry, as there is plenty of camping space available.
+However, if you miss out on a sheltered site, or your tent is too large to fit into the shelter, there is no need to worry, as there is plenty of flat ground camping spaces available.

 Food